-If parenteral administration proves necessary, the intramuscular (IM) route should be preferred over the intravenous route.4 Absorption after IM administration can occur far more rapidly when the patient is agitated, excited or physically overactive.1

-Intravenous (IV) administration should only be used in exceptional circumstances.
-This decision should be made by a consultant psychiatrist and not by junior medical staff.4
+- 7.1 Oral medication should always be offered before parenteral medication. - 7.2 If parenteral administration proves necessary, the intramuscular (IM) route should be preferred over the intravenous route.
+Absorption after IM administration can occur far more rapidly when the patient is agitated, excited or physically overactive. - 7.3 Intravenous (IV) administration should only be used in exceptional circumstances.
+This decision should be made by a consultant psychiatrist and not by junior medical staff.

 Oral safest, but slow onset of action compared with parenteral (except for lorazepam, where oral and IM have similar speed of onset) IM Faster onset of action than oral route (except lorazepam).
 Injection may be painful and absorption can be erratic IV Provides rapid onset of action, but potentially hazardous and not recommended except in exceptional circumstances.
 Consultant involvement mandatory.
 Requires resuscitation facilities and suitably trained staff to be available.
-Nursing staff not permitted to administer medicines intravenously
+Nursing staff not permitted to administer drugs intravenously

-If combinations of injections are used they should not be mixed together in the same syringe.1

-There is a drive internationally to reduce restrictive practices.
-In the UK, there is a government directive 12 to reduce all forms of restrictive practices, with an objective of ending the use of prone (face-down) restraint; restrictive practices should only be used as a last resort in emergency situations.
+- 7.4 If combinations of injections are used they should not be mixed together in the same syringe. - 7.5 There is a drive internationally to reduce restrictive practices.
+In the UK, there is a government directive to reduce all forms of restrictive practices, with an objective of ending the use of prone (face-down) restraint; restrictive practices should only be used as a last resort in emergency situations.

 "People must not be deliberately restrained in a way that impacts on their airway, breathing or circulation.
 The mouth and/or nose must never be covered and techniques should not incur pressure to the neck region, rib cage and/or abdomen.
 There must be no planned or intentional restraint of a person in a prone/face down position on any surface, not just the floor."
-12

-The Mental Health Act Code of Practice18 states in paragraph 26.98:
+The Mental Health Act Code of Practice states in paragraph 26.98: